The MOT testing guide

 MOT

-MOT stands for Ministry of Transport (the now-defunct government department), and the annual test checks that your vehicle meets road safety and environmental standards.
+MOT stands for Ministry of Transport, and it’s for an annual test that checks your vehicle meets road safety and environmental standards.

-Cars and most vans need an MOT when it’s three years old and every year after that.
-Some historic classic cars are exempt from MOTs which you can read about in our classic car MOT guide.
+Some historic classic cars are exempt from MOTs, which you can read about in our classic car MOT guide.

 Here are five effective things you can do at home before your MOT: